 What exactly is a thesis?
 It’s a claim supporting a larger idea, often defended or attacked in a debate-like setting known as a disputation.

-Luther’s bishop discouraged him from holding a disputation, so Luther didn’t have the chance to defend his theses in the usual forum in 1517 or 1518.
+Luther’s bishop discouraged him from holding a disputation, so Luther didn’t defend his theses in the usual forum in 1517 or 1518.

 The topic of Luther’s theses?
-The practice of the Catholic church offering “indulgences,” or forgiveness of sins a person had committed in exchange for certain actions, such as a specified prayer, the visiting of a particular place, the performance of specific good works, or the giving of alms.
+The practice of the Catholic church that offered “indulgences,” or forgiveness of sins a person had committed in exchange for certain actions, such as a specified prayer, the visiting of a particular place, the performance of specific good works, or the giving of alms.

 In particular, he opposed the funding of the construction of St. Peter’s Cathedral in Rome and the paying-off of the debts of the Archbishop Albrecht of Mainz by alms gathered from indulgences.